rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ### Autoscale specific server side integration factors and considerations

 Server side integrations for autoscale setups is similar to a single server or manual cluster setups with a few differences.
-In this section, I won't be deep diving into autoscaling deployments.
+In this section, I won't be deep-diving into autoscaling deployments.
 Rather we will take a look at the implications that the autoscaling deployment has on server side integrations.

 #### Design considerations for autoscale oriented server side development

 * Never rely on the local file system of the VM to save media or other assets at runtime.
 VMs are volatile and might get deleted at any time due to scale down, failure, etc.

 * Avoid depending on per-node client-server RMI calls and other server side mechanism that cannot be globalized in the cluster.
-These calls are fine for single server setups only.
+These calls are fine for single-server setups only.
 For global communication over cluster use shared objects.
 You can design a cross-cluster communication solution using SharedObjects by combining server side and client side shared objects API.
 You can also take a look at our documentation on [extending the clustering solution](https://www.red5pro.com/docs/server/clusters.html#extending) and working with [server side sharedobjects](https://red5pro.com/docs/serverside-guide/state-management.html) for guidance.

 You can also use cloud-based solutions such as Amazon SNS and google Pub-Sub for communication between nodes.

-> Prefer to use cloud offerings such as aws efs, S3, google filestore etc to externalize and synchronize data between nodes for media storage and sharing.
+> Prefer to use cloud offerings such as AWS efs, S3, google filestore, etc to externalize and synchronize data between nodes for media storage and sharing.

 #### Deploying Red5 pro plugins in autoscaling environments